British Values

 Democracy:

 Democracy is rife within the school.
 Pupils have the opportunity to have their voices heard through our School Council, pupil voice meetings and Pupil questionnaires.
-The elections of Job monitors, as well as pupils from each class selecting the two classes most ready to learn each week and awarding in assembly.
+The elections of Job Monitors, as well as pupils from each class selecting the two classes most ready to learn each week and awarding in assembly.
 Our school behaviour policy was designed and refined by the children.
-We listen to children’s and parent’s voice.
+We listen to children’s and parent’s/carer's voices.

 The Rule of Law: